Back to all posts

 Should I stay near Estadio Azteca for the 2026 World Cup?

-Stay near Estadio Azteca only if your trip is almost entirely about one or more match days and you want to minimize the final leg to the stadium.
-For a fuller Mexico City trip, central neighborhoods such as Roma Norte, Condesa, Narvarte, Polanco, or Reforma usually work better for restaurants, errands, work setup, and non-match days.
+Stay near the stadium only if the match is almost the whole trip.
+For most visitors, central neighborhoods such as Roma Norte, Condesa, or Narvarte work better for restaurants, errands, work setup, late returns, and non-match days.

 What is the best neighborhood for Estadio Azteca matches and daily life?

-Narvarte is often the best compromise for visitors who want a calmer, more practical base south of Roma and Condesa without staying right by the stadium.
-Roma Norte and Condesa are stronger for first-time visitors and restaurants.
-Polanco and Reforma are better for premium hotels or corporate travel but can add more cross-city friction on match day.
+Narvarte is often the best compromise for visitors who want a calmer, practical base south of Roma and Condesa without staying beside the stadium.
+Roma Norte and Condesa are stronger for first-time visitors.
+Polanco and Reforma fit premium or corporate trips but add more match-day route friction.

 Where should remote workers stay for World Cup 2026 in Mexico City?